ArtemLobastov/BalticaJewellery/README.md

 # BalticaJewellery
-Website and online catalogue for jewellery factory
+Website branding and online catalogue for jewellery factory